dbt-labs/docs.getdbt.com/website/docs/docs/integrate/dbt-semantic-layer.md

 ### Design and define metrics

 You can define your metrics in `.yml` files nested under a metrics key.
-To start designing or defining your own metrics in your dbt project, review the following documents to get started:
+To start designing or defining your own metrics in your dbt project, review the following documents:

 - [Structuring and designing your metrics](URL) blog to understand best practices for designing and structuring metrics in your dbt project
 - [dbt metrics](/docs/building-a-dbt-project/metrics) for in-depth detail on attributes, properties, filters, and how to define and query your metrics